cbirdsong/minimum-viable-wordpress/README.md

 ### As a standalone theme

-Download a copy of this repository and upload it to WordPress.
+Download a copy of this repository and upload it to the WordPress backend under Appearance > Themes.

 ## Roadmap